-The question is often asked, “Do we really need to fill baby teeth?”
+Pediatric dentists often hear the question, “Do we really need fillings in baby teeth?”

 We hear this concern every day.
 While it’s true that baby teeth come out there are some other considerations that we need to talk about.